PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 stages mutation evidence instead of discarding it without changing the guard, Split result schema, or pass order.

+The safety-fallback norm-only Pad cleanup has a different mutation contract.
+Its raw rewrite counter is incomplete because the child owner prunes unused tensors even after a zero rewrite.
+Characterization therefore requires the fallback call to add a clamped before/after tensor-count delta while retaining the existing norm-rewrite guard and recursive relowering order.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct